 Oil price movement

-Continue to the next part to read about trends in the WTI-Brent spread.
+In the next part of this series, we’ll discuss trends in the WTI-Bent spread.